STPAL Mid-Year Report 2020

 2020 Top Mission Priorities and Updates

-- Burke County (GA) Nature Preserve: Plant 50 acres long leaf pine (completed as of March 2020), add STPAL sign at entrance, pollinator gardens refresh, moving forward with summer prep work to plant an additional 50+ acres of long leaf pine in spring 2021.
+- Burke County (GA) Nature Preserve: Plant 50 acres longleaf pine (completed as of March 2020), add STPAL sign at the entrance, pollinator gardens refresh, moving forward with summer prep work to plant an additional 50+ acres of longleaf pine in spring 2021.

 - Campbellton Creek Nature Preserve (South Fulton, GA): Applying to rezone to AG per City’s requirement.
 Applying for grant funding for habitat and forest restoration projects.
 Finishing new trail system flagging and delineating parking and community areas.

 - Jan Hill Lane Nature Preserve (DeKalb County GA): Public use is strong.
 Invasive weeds are also strong.
-Main current goal is non-native plant control (mechanical, non-poison) leading to planting native species this fall.
+The main current goal is non-native plant control (mechanical, non-poison) leading to planting native species this fall.

 - Pumpkinvine Creek Nature Preserve (Paulding County, GA): Park planning and initial due diligence beginning.